 Note: We receive a commission for purchases made through the links on this site.
 Our sponsors, however, do not influence our editorial content in any way.

 850 is the highest credit score you can get on the FICO scale.
-FICO uses a range of 300 to 850 to determine credit scores, 300 being the lowest.
-So 850 is the highest, but nearly impossible to get.
+FICO uses a range of 300 to 850 to determine credit ratings, with 300 being the lowest.
+So 850 is the highest score, but it is nearly impossible to get.
+Rather than aiming for perfection, you should be trying for a score of 760 or better.

-Yes, it is possible, but very hard to get.
-You would need to have the perfect storm of credit utilization (probably zero balances with very high credit limits), a long spotless credit history, and no negative marks on your credit report, which is nearly impossible.
-And even with all of those factors, 850 can still be unattainable.
+Getting the highest credit rating is possible but just barely.
+It’s a little like bowling a perfect game.
+Just a few people achieve it.
+In fact, only 1.6% of US consumers with a credit score have an 850 rating.
+To get that score, you would need to have the perfect storm of credit utilization (probably zero balances with very high credit limits), a long spotless credit history, and no negative marks on your credit report, which is a difficult feat to achieve.
+And even with all of those factors, you may still not get the highest credit rating.
 So what score should you be shooting for?

-No. An 850 credit score won’t get you any extra perks that a 760 would get you, except for maybe bragging rights.
-FICO set up their range to help determine how trustworthy a person is based on their credit usage, but anyone with an excellent credit score can take advantage of the best rates and perks.
+Once again — no. An 850 credit score won’t get you any more perks than a 760 will get you, except for maybe bragging rights.
+And you don’t want to be that person at the party, anyway.
+Best to keep your credit score out of public conversation.
+Remember, FICO set up its range to help determine how trustworthy a person is based on their credit usage, but anyone with an excellent credit score can take advantage of the best rates and perks.
+Any rating of 760 or above means you are extremely trustworthy.

 About 20% of people in the US have a score of 800 or higher.
-Over 19% have a score of 750 or higher, and 17% have a score of 700 or higher.
-Almost 30% of people have a score under 600, which is considered poor.
+Twenty-five percent have a score of 740 to 799, and 21% have a score of 640-739.
+Sixteen percent of people have a score that is considered quite poor.

-We’re not talking about an 850 score, but a score that will get you the best rates and perks.
-Here is what determines your credit score and some tips on how you can raise it.
+The perfect score for you is not an 850, but a score that will get you the best rates and perks is.
+Here is what determines your credit score and some tips on how you can raise it:

 Payment history: This is the number one factor in determining your credit score, counting for 35% of your score.
 It monitors your payment history over the past seven years, marking you down when you miss a payment.
-This is why it’s important to always pay your bills on time.
+So it’s important to always pay your bills on time.
 If you can keep your payment history clean, you have a good chance at an excellent score.

 Amounts owed: Accounting for 30% of your credit score, this factors in how much credit you are using, employing a credit utilization ratio (CUR).
 Your CUR is how much you owe on your credit cards compared against your overall credit limit.
 The lower your CUR, the higher your credit score.
 So if you are sitting on credit card debt, the easiest way to bump your score is to pay off all your debt, or as much of it as you can afford.